hiroki0116/React-Flask-Mongodb/README.md

 Flask is connected to mongo Atlas and provides API.
 As I deployed the backend system on AWS, you do not need to launch local server for the backend.
-However, I uploaded my backend on this repo anyway.

 ### USE